apache/phoenix-queryserver/python/phoenixdb/README.rst

     export PHOENIXDB_TEST_DB_URL='http://localhost:8765/'
     nosetests

+If you use a secure PQS server, you can set the connection parameters via the following environment
+variables:

+- PHOENIXDB_TEST_DB_TRUSTSTORE
+- PHOENIXDB_TEST_DB_AUTHENTICATION
+- PHOENIXDB_TEST_DB_AVATICA_USER
+- PHOENIXDB_TEST_DB_AVATICA_PASSWORD

 Similarly, tox can be used to run the test suite against multiple Python versions::

     pyenv install 3.5.5